Components - Skeleton

 Svelte

-import TabsControl as Control from './TabsControl.svelte';
+import AccordionRoot as Accordion from './Accordion.svelte';

-export default Object.assign(Tabs, {Control});
+export default Object.assign(

 Component Exports